 This might be extremely cautionary, but the dangers posed by the followers of Qutbism and Wahhabism constitute greater national security threats.
 The strategies employed by the Chinese authorities may not exactly help their cause in the long run, for instance, these may be painted as anti-Islamic methods.
 However, the reasoning behind these steps is understandable, and they are not how the mainstream media and online Muslim forums are deeming it to be, they claim is Islamophobic.

 To conclude, there are various reports that are fabricated to push an agenda that is far from reality.
 The reports, images, and videos represent a false narrative.
 From that, the readers and the people must endow vigilance in these cases.
 The internet can often be flooded with misinformation.
 However, some of the policies adopted recently by the Chinese authorities are harsh and may require revision such as the policy of removing Arabic letters, which may not reduce extremism in Chinese Muslim societies.
 These may be seen through victimised lenses and may even allow others to promote the very ideologies that the Chinese authorities are attempting to combat.

 This article was originally published on Qutnyti with the title: The Chinese Government & Their Treatment Of The Uyghurs: Fact Or Fiction?

-MSc in International Management (University of Exeter, 2019); BA in International Business and International Relations (Dual Honours at Keele University, 2018) with Interests in International affairs, history and economics.
+MSc in International Management, University of Exeter (2019).
+Specialised focus on Political Economy, Development in the Global South, and the Gulf region.
+BA in International Business and International Relations (Dual Honours at Keele University, 2018) with Interests in International affairs, history and economics.
 Editor and founder of qutnyti.wordpress.com